Hay fever; Nasal congestion - allergies

 - Itching in nose, throat, or roof of mouth

 Home remedies for allergic rhinitis include nasal washes with saline solution.
 Many different over-the-counter and prescription drugs are used to treat allergic rhinitis.
 First-line medications include corticosteroid nasal sprays and oral antihistamines.
-Immunotherapy (allergy shots or under-the-tongue tablets) may also be an option for some people.
+Immunotherapy (allergy shots or under-the-tongue tablets) and medications like montelukast may also be options for some people.

 In addition to avoiding exposure to allergy triggers, people with allergic rhinitis can take precautions to control their environment.
-These measures include bathing pets weekly, using vacuum cleaners and air conditioners with high-efficiency particulate air (HEPA) filters, frequent washing of bedding and curtains, reducing humidity in the house, and removing sources of mold.
+These measures include bathing pets weekly, using vacuum cleaners and air conditioners with high-efficiency particulate air (HEPA) filters, frequent washing of bedding and curtains, using dust mite-proof covers on their beds (especially if they are allergic to dust mites), reducing humidity in the house, and removing sources of mold.

-Rhinitis is inflammation of the mucous membranes of the nasal passages.
-It results in severe nasal congestion or other changes that irritate the nose.
+Rhinitis is inflammation of the mucous membranes of the nasal and sinus passages.
+It can result in severe nasal and sinus congestion or other changes that irritate the nose.

 Allergic rhinitis is caused by a substance (allergen) that triggers an allergic response.
 As part of the allergic response, the body's immune system releases histamine and other chemicals.